Ancient, Classical and Medieval Studies

 Dissertation work

 Students working on dissertations in Year 3 may incur costs (mainly travel) of visiting archives, dependent upon the specific nature of the dissertation and availability of online resources for a specific subject.
-This would typically involve either travel to a local archive (e.g. Southampton, Portsmouth or further afield if the student chooses to study a locality away from Winchester) or a national archive, usually in London (TNA, British Library, Women's Library, etc.).
+This would typically involve either travel to a local archive (e.g. Southampton, Portsmouth or further afield if the student chooses to study a locality away from Winchester) or a national archive, usually in London (the National Archive, the British Library, Women's Library).
 If the dissertation work is based in Winchester then costs will be far less.

 Placement

-If students decide to complete an optional History Work/Volunteering Placement it may incur travel costs, which are dependent upon where the student undertakes the placement (if local it may be zero, but costs go up when public transport is used to travel).
+If students decide to complete an optional History Work/Volunteering Placement, this may incur travel costs, which are dependent upon where the student undertakes the placement (if local it may be minimal, but costs go up when public transport is used to travel).
 Students will have a say in where their placement is located.
 Indicative costs: £0 - £300 dependent on location of placement and number of visits required.

 SCHOLARSHIPS, BURSARIES AND AWARDS